 What Are Social Skills

 Social skills are learned socially acceptable behavior, allowing children to interact with others positively and avoid negative responses1.

 Social skills are a combination of verbal and nonverbal behaviors appropriate for initiating and responding to a situation.
 They allow an individual to communicate with others while avoiding negative responses effectively2.

 Social skills generally emerge in early childhood.
-They encompass empathy, communication, generosity, participation in group activities, helpfulness, conflict resolution, and problem-solving.
+They encompass empathy, communication, generosity, team work, helpfulness, conflict resolution, and problem solving.